-The Austin logo is expressive and nostalgic at the same time.
+The Austin logo is both expressive and nostalgic.
 Moving forward relies on a wonderful time to start and experience.
 The emblem demonstrates the connection of generations, the road to immortality.

 Meaning and History

 Once upon a time, Austin cars were the number one choice for British nobility, Spanish officials, dignitaries, and bishops.
-The legendary company is remembered for its eponymous trademark, which has not been used since 1987 and currently belongs to the Shanghai Automotive Industry Corporation.
+The legendary company is remembered for its eponymous trademark, which has not been used since 1987 and is currently owned by the Shanghai Automotive Industry Corporation.

 Although Austin cars have not appeared on the market for several decades, the brand continues.
 The history of its logos allows us to trace the automotive industry’s evolution over a certain period.
 For instance, the earliest emblems show that the company did not always produce four-wheeled vehicles.
 In turn, the logo used until 1987 looks stylish and minimalist, in line with contemporary design trends.